 Correct for a frequency offset imposed on a noisy 8-PSK channel by using the Coarse Frequency Compensator block.

-Open the dialog boxes to verify these parameter values:
+Open the dialog boxes to set these parameter values:

 Random Integer Generator — Sample time is

 1e-4, which is equivalent to a 10 ksym/sec symbol rate.

 Raised Cosine Transmit Filter — Output samples per symbol is

 Signal to noise ratio (SNR)and SNR (dB) is